DIB Consumer Cashback Reward Islamic Credit Card Sharia-compliant

 Comparison fit60/100

-Comparison fit58/100
+Comparison fit59/100

 Frequently Asked Questions

-Is the annual fee worth it for this card?
+Is the annual fee worth it?

 Does this card earn cashback on school or university fees?